Predictive Oncology (POAI) versus Its Competitors Financial Review

 |2.53

-This table compares Predictive Oncology and its competitors gross revenue, earnings per share and valuation.
+This table compares Predictive Oncology and its peers gross revenue, earnings per share (EPS) and valuation.

 |Gross Revenue